SaiSindhuja197/mslearn-fabric/Instructions/Labs/01-apache-spark.md

     ![](./Images/ap1-7.png)

-    > **Note**: You can hide the Lakehouse Explorer panes on the left by using their **<<** icons.
+    > **Note:** You can hide the Lakehouse Explorer panes on the left by using their **<<** icons.
 Doing so will help you focus on the notebook.

 1. Use the **Run** cell button on the left side of the cell to execute it.

     ![](./Images2/1/t3-4.png)

-    > **Note**: Since this is your first time running Spark code, a Spark session will be started, which may take about a minute to complete; subsequent runs will execute faster.
+    > **Note:** Since this is your first time running Spark code, a Spark session will be started, which may take about a minute to complete; subsequent runs will execute faster.

 1. Once the cell command has completed, review the output below the cell, which should resemble the following: